Groversaahab/python_projects/advanced/password_manager/README.md

     Make sure to close vault after using your password manager.
 9. Deleting user maybe done using -dv or --deletevault

-Hope your passwords stay safe my password manager ;)
+Hope your passwords stay safe in my password manager ;)